-Today, let’s cover seven of the most popular software development models.
+Today, let’s cover seven of the most popular software development models in engineering.

-Bear in mind that models contribute heavily to the project’s quality, budget, timeline, and the stakeholder’s final satisfaction (or perhaps lack thereof).
+Remember that development models contribute heavily to the project’s quality, budget, timeline, and the stakeholder’s final satisfaction (or perhaps lack thereof).

 There is no flexibility in this model because you cannot skip, backtrack, or overlap the stages.
 As a result, adjusting is difficult and expensive.
 Regardless of when errors are found, they cannot be fixed until the maintenance stage.